abhiskg/swap-tune-frontend/README.md

 **Website Link:** [https://swap-tune.web.app/](https://swap-tune.web.app/)

-**Website Overview:** This is a resale website for musical instruments, where a seller can add a product for sale and a buyer can order their desired product using stripe and an admin can manage categories, all sellers and all buyers, etc.
+**Website Overview:** It is a resale website for musical instruments that allow sellers to add products for sale and buyers to order their favorite products using Stripe.
+An admin can manage categories, buyers, and sellers.

 **Achievements:**

 - React Query is used to query data from APIs, caching, and revalidation, which provides a good user experience.
 - Private frontend routes and backend API routes are protected.
 JWT is used for authentication and role-based authorization allows users to perform tasks based on their roles.
 - React hook form and Zod provides proper form control and validation on the front end.
 - Firebase handles Email/Password and Google Login.
 - React Context API handles the user state as a global state.